 INTRODUCTION TO THE PROJECT-BASED VOUCHER PROGRAM

-The Housing Authority of the County of Santa Cruz (HACSC) may provide PBV assistance for units in existing housing or for newly constructed or rehabilitated housing developed under and in accordance with a PBV Agreement to Enter into Housing Assistance Payments Contract (AHAP) that was executed prior to the start of construction.
+HACSC may provide PBV assistance for units in existing housing or for newly constructed or rehabilitated housing that was developed in accordance with a PBV Agreement to Enter into Housing Assistance Payments Contract (AHAP) that was executed prior to the start of construction.

 How Families Benefit from Project Based Vouchers

 Units Designated for Voucher Families.
-Many families with tenant-based vouchers struggle to find a unit in the private rental market due to an extreme scarcity of rental housing and landlord reluctance to participate in the voucher program.
-Scarcity of rental units leads to tenant-based vouchers often expiring before a household can secure a unit, and results in loss of voucher assistance.
+Many families with tenant-based vouchers struggle to find a unit in the private rental market due to an extreme scarcity of housing and landlord reluctance to participate in the voucher program.
+Scarcity of available housing leads to tenant-based vouchers often expiring before a household can secure a unit, and results in loss of voucher assistance.
 Committing vouchers to affordable properties through the PBV program ensures those units will be available exclusively to voucher households.
 PBVs also help to facilitate production of housing for vulnerable populations including veterans, persons with disabilities, seniors, and persons experiencing homelessness who often are the most challenged when attempting to access housing in the open market.

 FOR OWNER/DEVELOPERS INTERESTED IN APPLYING FOR PROJECT-BASED VOUCHERS

-The Housing Authority has also published “HACSC FY 2022-23 Project Based Voucher Program Guidance for Owner/Developers.”
+The Housing Authority has also published the HACSC FY 2023-24 Project-Based Voucher Program Guidance for Owner/Developers.
 Applicants are encouraged to utilize the guide to familiarize themselves with the PBV program and applicable regulations.

 Click this link for HACSC’s Project-Based Voucher Request for Proposals webpage.